 Dumb Ways to Die

 Mismatches draw people's interest.
 “Hey, what the heck?!”
 If something makes them say that, everyone wants to know the reason.
 Plus, since mismatches naturally come with a variety of reasons, they also lead to debate, and people talk about it with each other until they can understand it and feel satisfied.
 Instigating conversation or debate is a very PR thing to do, but it's also one of the easiest approaches to take.
 One thing that “Animal Crossing: New Horizons” and “Dumb Ways to Die” have in common is that they both contain peaceful, Japanese-style characters and animation.
 This is featured as a way to lighten the mood of online communication, which these days tends to be more strained.
 Furthermore, taking into account the fact that real-world craftsmanship will likely operate under certain constraints, this is something that could become more entrenched.
 The combination of this mellow Japanese style with Western elements could lead to the creation of something new.
 It will be interesting to watch what Japanese makers do in this area.
+Recently in the campaign where a French construction company provided similar experience of a floating city by using “Animal Crossing: New Horizons,” they extended the learning place by creating virtual facilities in the real place in good time and deliberately allowing them to learn the serious theme of environment, etc. for SDGs in use of this mellow game with fun.
+This must be one of the new ways in the Covid-19 pandemic where there are many restrictions.
 As an aside, companies where employees have become weary of remote work sometimes hold meetings in “Animal Crossing: New Horizons.”
 It has a strangely soothing effect that allows participants to throw out their opinions in a livelier manner.
 If the meeting seems to be going nowhere, though, everybody might just go do something else instead, like fishing.
 That could be a problem...